damiers/dami-lab.top/content/authors/You/_index.md

   - Visitors
 ---

-I'm always looking for good students (both graduate students and committed, well-prepared undergraduates) to collaborate with.
+I'm always looking for good postdocs and students (both graduate students and committed, well-prepared undergraduates) to collaborate with.
 If you're interested, or have a related project in mind that I might be able to contribute to, please contact me by email.